 My final major goal of the year was to start doing programming art projects.
 I had originally hoped that this would be the major accomplishment of the year, but photography ended up taking that role.
 I only did a few small projects this year, but I'm happy with the result.
 This is something I've wanted to do since undergrad, and doing anything is exciting.
 I also feel positioned to make some cool stuff in 2017.

 I finally played around with the pico-8, and made some small things I quite like.
-I made several twitter bots including one that gives me photography challenges, and one that generates snowflakes whenever it's snowing in Winnipeg.
+I made several twitter bots including one that generates snowflakes whenever it's snowing in Winnipeg.
 I also made a numbers station podcast.

 One of my goals had been to travel to two new places.
 Apparently, I decided to travel a lot instead.

 In May I went to New York to present at my favourite conference, !!Con.
 It was amazing and wonderful, even if I did spend my birthday alone in a hotel room desperately trying to finish my talk (NB my friend Eric took me out for dinner that night and was otherwise quite wonderful and supportive).